 For over 40 years, the 22nd of April has been internationally known and celebrated as Earth Day.
 This day commemorates the anniversary and birth of the modern Environmental Movement which began in 1970.
-Even though Earth Day was last Friday, we believe that environmental responsibility should be a topic of conversation beyond one day a year.
-To start that conversation, this blog includes 7 easy ways you can be environmentally responsible in your community.
+Even though Earth Day is in a few weeks, we believe that environmental responsibility should be a topic of conversation beyond one day a year.
+To start that conversation, this article includes 7 easy ways you can be environmentally responsible in your community.

 The Back Story

 After seeing the devastation caused by an oil spill in 1969 in Santa Barbara, CA, Gaylord Nelson, a senator from Wisconsin, was inspired to raise awareness of its environmental impact.
 His idea was to launch a national “Teach-In on the Environment.”
 This quickly gained traction and on April 22, 1970, 20 million Americans attended rallies nationwide protesting the deterioration of the environment.
 Today, Earth Day is celebrated by more than 1 billion people worldwide in more than 192 countries, and is now officially the largest secular observance in the world.